hucknz/mesh-mini/readme.md

 # Mesh-Mini

-Mesh-Mini is a fork of the npm package MeshCommander created by [BrytonSalisbury](https://github.com/BrytonSalisbury/mesh-mini), due to the ending of support of the MeshCommander application found here - https://www.meshcommander.com/meshcommander.
+Mesh-Mini is a fork of the npm package MeshCommander created by [BrytonSalisbury](https://github.com/BrytonSalisbury/mesh-mini), due to the ending of support of the MeshCommander application.

+**Note:** This repo only builds a new version of the docker container when the base image is uploaded.
+Refer to https://github.com/BrytonSalisbury/mesh-mini for the original source and package downloads.

+# Background
 The code has been modified to be bundled and injected into a copy of node.exe and is accessed via your localhost in a browser.
 Docker images are also provided below.
 This solution is **much** more performant than the original MeshCommander due to running in a modern browser.

-**Note:** This repo only builds a new version of the docker container when the base image is uploaded.
-Refer to https://github.com/BrytonSalisbury/mesh-mini for the original source and package downloads.

 ## Docker